By Wendy Boyce on | No Comments

 While you’re shooting, pay attention to the cues your subject gives you.
-If you hear someone say, “Can you see my muffin tops?” then you know they are going to be sensitive about their waist.
+If you hear someone say, “Can you see my muffin top?” then you know they are going to be sensitive about their waist.

 If ever there was a reason to use a contract THIS IS IT.
 Your contract isn’t just a means of covering your behind.
 Your contract should spell out editing choice, cooperation clauses, what is included with your session fees, what is or is not refundable and why among other important details.

 If you feel like this client might benefit from a reshoot, you can offer one, but with the understanding that your editing style won’t change, and that you are happy to work with their ideas while staying true to your brand.
-You needn’t hand over their session fee straight away.
+Don’t hand over their session fee straight away.
 It’s vital to talk it through.

 We need to run our business and provide excellent customer service.
 We need to be clear with our communication and contracts while helping diffuse troubles before they start with comprehensive knowledge of our client.
-We also need to accept that there may be nothing we can do except refund.
-Every session comes presents a learning experience!
+We also need to accept that there may be nothing we can do except refund them.

 Do you have any questions or comments about Dealing With an Unhappy Photography Client?
 Leave us a comment below - We would LOVE to hear from you!
 And PLEASE SHARE this post using the social sharing buttons (we really appreciate it)!